Conflux-Chain/conflux-documentation/docs/core/learn/core-space-basics/internal-contracts/staking.md

 4. Then, if this account calls `voteLock(0, base + x)`, nothing will happen.
 The transaction will not trigger an error during execution.
 The internal contract will regard this call as a meaningless promise: the account will stake at least 0 CFX.
 The old promises made in step 2 and step 3 will still hold.
 5. If this account calls `voteLock(9 * 10^18, base + x + y)`, the old two promises will be overwritten because "locking 9 CFX until the end of the next year" is a stronger promise.

-Locking does not have any influence on the stake interest.
-When the account withdraw staking balance successfully, the staking interest will be computed as usual.

 At any time, each locked Drip will be assigned a *vote power* from 0 to 1 according to its unlock time.
 The Drips to be unlocked in more than one year will have a full vote power.
 See section 8.3.2 in the [Conflux Protocol Specification](https://conflux-protocol.s3-ap-southeast-1.amazonaws.com/tech-specification.pdf) for more details.

 ## Examples